SESYNC-ci/sesync-ci.github.io/blog/_posts/2020-05-13-census-pops.md

 wget -r -np zip ftp://ftp2.census.gov/geo/tiger/TIGER2019/CBSA/
 ```

 Keep in mind that the number, names, and spatial extent of these areas change over time.
 For detailed information on individual changes, check out [Geographic Boundary Change Notes](https://www.census.gov/programs-surveys/geography/technical-documentation/boundary-change-notes.html).
-Look [here](https://www.census.gov/content/dam/Census/data/developers/understandingplace.pdf "understanding place primer") for a primer on understanding what a Place is and how it is defined according to the census.
+It may also be important to recognize whether scales are defined statistically or based on legal boundaries, e.g. *incorporated places* versus *census designated places*[^2].

 These spatial data are also available as a Web Mapping Service, which means they can be added to custom maps e.g. [Leaflet](https://leafletjs.com/) maps in R with the following code: